 High fidelity wireframes take this work and layer on specific user interface elements, including color, typeface choices, and other visual embellishment that aim to move a design closer to its final implementation.
 Most importantly, wireframes are easier to produce than working prototypes because they don’t require engineering support.
 Even browser-based HTML prototypes can be made without software development expertise.

 How this can apply in government: Diverse stakeholder alignment

 Typically, government stakeholders have different motivations than private sector stakeholders.
 Profit is replaced with compliance; are services in compliance with the laws that define it?
-Equally important, can the existing infrastructure in place to support a new digital experience?
+Equally important, can the existing infrastructure support a new digital experience?
 What will it look like to support a new workflow?
 Can the government support additional users if the online experience increases makes the service more popular?

 These are the types of stakeholder needs that define government digital service delivery.
 Using wireframing early and often throughout the lifecycle of a digital service can prove helpful to make sure you’re balancing stakeholder needs with that of your users.
 When we’re presenting wireframes, we’re presenting designs that are entirely focused on the core solution and how effectively they achieve a desired outcome.
 There’s less chance for stakeholders to be sidetracked into conversation around color, typeface choices, or other embellishments. .
 Wireframing and prototyping can help surface a lot of these valuable conversations early in the process, saving valuable time and effort down the road.